 The Dykhouse Athletic Training Room will house cutting-edge modalities, rehab equipment and hydrotherapy facility attached to the Sanford-Jackrabbit Athletic Complex.

 Each Facility contains hydrotherapy areas, taping areas, specified and individualized rehab and treatment space with state of the art equipment for both specific areas.

-The Jackrabbit Sports Medicine Department boasts 3 Team Physicians, 5 full time ATC’s, 8 Graduate Assistant ATC’s, an Accredited Athletic Training Program (up to 40 students), Entry-level masters program, and multiple medical professionals within the community (massage therapist, chiropractor…etc).
+The Jackrabbit Sports Medicine Department boasts three team physicians, five full time ATC’s, eight graduate assistant ATC’s, an Accredited Athletic Training Program (up to 40 students), entry-level masters program, and multiple medical professionals within the community (massage therapist, chiropractor, etc.).

 SDSU Sports Medicine also boasts a strong relationship with the Sanford National Institute for Athletic Health and Performance with graduate research in the areas of: Youth Concussions, Concussion Injury and Depression, Motivational Rehab Techniques, Psychological Measures of Anxiety in Sports, and Student-Athlete Experience.

-Jackrabbits Sports Medicine Staff is comprised of individuals from all geographical areas of the nation as well as many diverse settings; from H.S. to Hospital to Division I, II, and III athletics as well as the professional level.
+The Jackrabbit Sports Medicine staff is comprised of individuals from all geographical areas of the nation as well as many diverse settings; from high school to hospital to Division I, II and III athletics as well as the professional level.

 Through the enhancement of these performance variables the goal is to decrease the incident of injury and ensure the durability of Jackrabbit student-athletes.